Chapter 8: Features of Serial Meaning

 Interactions and serial meanings are quite different.

-Architective interactions have features like the creation and disruptions of objects, emergence of new and entirely different objects, changes in discrete steps, and hierarchical control; while connective interactions have features like susceptibility to change, integration, smooth movement, the hosting of waves and vibration, and superposition.
+Architective interactions have features like the creation and disruptions of objects, emergence of new and different objects, changes in discrete steps, and hierarchical control; while connective interactions have features like susceptibility to change, integration, emergence of visages, smooth movement, the hosting of waves and vibration, and superposition.

 Serial meanings on the other hand, whether connective or architective, have features like narratives and fields of meaning, which in architectures can be organized and themed across processing architectures.

-Importantly, while interactions of different modes can affect each other, the serial meanings of different modes are totally incomprehensible to each other.
+Importantly, while interactions of different modes can affect each other, the serial meanings of different modes are totally meaningless in terms of the other.

 Sentience necessarily involves a comprehension of serial meaning.
 The incomprehensibility of serial meanings in different modes means that a different kind of sentience is required to comprehend the serial meanings of each mode.